Skip to main content

 Hallucinogens are a special class of drugs because their effects may be unpredictable.
 Mood, physiology, environment, and even one’s beliefs can greatly influence the experience.
 Hallucinogens have a long history of ceremonial use across the globe and within spiritual and mental health practices, some of which still occur today.
 Drugs in this category include LSD, MDMA (“Molly”), DMT, Ketamine, PCP, DXM, and Cannabis at high doses.
 Please note, that a “pure” or natural hallucinogen does not make is safer.
 Once ingested, these chemicals disrupt the normal electro-chemical processes within the body.
 This causes significant changes in perception of self, time, and space.
 These changes may last between 2-24 hours (and even longer in some cases), and must run their course before the experience ends.

-Daily Strategies to Promote Your Wellbeing Post Pandemic
+Daily Strategies to Promote Your Well-being

 The National Alliance on Mental Illness recommends daily strategies for self-care and awareness.
-The following summary was adapted from the NCAA website, and reviews general recommendations:

 • Space.
 Create a structured, dedicated work environment, and include regular patterns of self- care